openaccess-dk/openaccess-dk.github.io/oaw23.md

 The program is not fully planned and changes may occur.

 #### Practical information
 The webinars are held in the course of week 43 (October 23-27 2023).
 For details about the individual webinars, see below.
 All the webinars are free of charge and anyone can sign up.
-All webinars are held in English.
-The webinars will be recorded and uploaded to the website afterwards.
+All webinars are held in English.<br><br> The webinars will be recorded and uploaded to the website afterwards.<br><br>
 Please note, when you have completed a registration to a webinar, you will not receive a confirmation by e-mail.
 The Zoom link to the webinar will be sent to you by e-mail one week and again one day before the webinar begins.

 #### Programme of the Danish Open Access Week 2023